MathiasHarrer/protect-website/content/en/home/ueberuns.md

 active = true  # Activate this widget? true/false
 weight = 65  # Order that this section will appear.

-title = "Über Uns"
+title = "About Us"
 subtitle = ""
 +++

-Das Protect Lab ist eine interdisziplinäre Forschungseinheit unter Leitung von Assoc.
-Prof. Dr. David Daniel Ebert.
-Schwerpunkt des Labs ist die Entwicklung, wissenschaftliche Evaluation und Bereitstellung von Behavioral Health Technology-Interventionen zur Förderung der Gesundheit, mit einem besonderen Fokus auf psychische Erkrankungen.
+The Protect Lab is an interdisciplinary research unit headed by  Assoc.
+Prof. David Daniel Ebert.
+We focus on the development, scientific evaluation and implementation of Behavioral Health Technology interventions to promote public health, with a special focus on mental illness.

-Das ProtectLab ist mit dem Lehrstuhl für Klinische Psychologie und Psychotherapie der FAU Erlangen-Nürnberg assoziiert und arbeitet in enger Zusammenarbeit mit einem Kooperations-cluster aus nationalen und internationalen Forschungsinstituten, Leistungserbringern, Leistungsträgern und Public-Policy-Vertretern.
+The ProtectLab is associated with the Friedrich-Alexander-University Erlangen-Nuremberg's Department of Clinical Psychology and Psychotherapy and works in close cooperation with a cluster of national and international research institutes, service providers,  and public policy representatives.

 <!DOCTYPE html>
 <html>